MINERVA HISTORICAL SOCIETY

 Picture

 Ebenezer West Sr. is recognized in local and county histories as one of Minerva’s founding fathers, a distinction formally acknowledged during the town’s bicentennial in 2017.
-His arrival marked the beginning of Minerva’s settlement, and his legacy continues through generations of West family descendants who still live and work on the land he first acquired.
+His arrival marked the early settlement of Minerva, and his legacy continues through generations of West family descendants who still live and work in the community today.

 Born in 1732 in Newport, Rhode Island, West grew up in a colony shaped by maritime trade, political independence, and early resistance to British rule.
-These influences helped form a man deeply committed to self-reliance and civic responsibility.
+These influences helped form a man strongly committed to self-reliance and civic responsibility.
 He served during the French and Indian War between 1757 and 1759 and later entered service again during the American Revolutionary War.
-Commissioned as an ensign in 1776 and later promoted to first lieutenant, West served continuously through the early and most difficult years of the Revolution, including the winter encampment at Valley Forge.
+Commissioned as an ensign in 1776 and later promoted to first lieutenant, West served during the early and most difficult years of the Revolution.
+Rhode Island regiments were attached to the main Continental Army during this period, including the winter encampment at Valley Forge.

 After his dismissal from military service in 1778, West returned to a Rhode Island that was then under British occupation.
-Seeking stability and safety for his family, he relocated first to Connecticut and later to Vershire, Vermont.
-In Vershire, a newly formed settlement, West quickly emerged as a civic leader.
+Seeking stability for his family, he relocated first to Connecticut and later to Vershire, Vermont.
+In Vershire, a newly formed settlement, West quickly became involved in civic life.
 He served as selectman, town clerk, treasurer, surveyor of highways, and became the town’s first representative to the Vermont Legislature.

 Ebenezer West died in 1822 at the age of ninety.
-Though his final years were quieter than those that came before, his impact was enduring.
-His sons remained active in Minerva, and today, nearly three centuries after his birth, the West family remains part of the town’s living history.
-His legacy was not built through prominence or office, but through endurance, land, and family, foundations upon which Minerva itself was formed.
+Though his final years were quieter than those that came before, his influence continued through his family.
+His sons remained active in Minerva, and today, nearly three centuries after his birth, the West name remains part of the town’s living history.
+His legacy was not built through prominence or office, but through endurance, land, and family—foundations upon which Minerva itself was formed.

 Connections Across Early Minerva Families